hberndl70/edx-gen/markdown_settings_components.md

 - `type="problem-checkboxes"`

 At the moment, for problems, only 'problem-checkboxes' are implemented.
-- problem-checkboxes: A problem where the learner needs to answer a checkboxes question (with multiple right answers).
-Feedback
+- problem-checkboxes: A problem where the learner needs to answer checkbox questions (with one or multiple right answers).

 Other common setting for all components  are as follows:

 _Required_
 - `display_name="unit name"`

-Optional
+_Optional_
 - `visible_to_staff_only+"true"`
 - `start="2019-08-18T10:00:00+00:00"`

-The `display_name` is not displayed to the user in the edx interface.
+The `display_name` is not displayed to the user in the edX interface.

 ## Text